 There are a lot of ideas and perceptions about ABA, and many prepackaged plans that ostensibly provide a family with an ABA program.
 It is critical to remember that there is no single program or plan that "is" ABA.

-ABA, applied behavioral analysis, is simply the application of behavioral principles, to everyday situations, that will, over time, increase or decrease targeted behaviors.
+ABA, Applied Behavior Analysis, is simply the application of behavioral principles, to everyday situations, that will, over time, increase or decrease targeted behaviors.
 ABA has been used to help individuals acquire many different skills, such as language skills, self-help skills, and play skills; in addition, these principles can help to decrease maladaptive behaviors such as aggression, self-stimulatory behaviors, and self-injury.
 There are many providers of ABA services, many of whom are quite good.
 Frequently, a parent will choose a qualified provider with whom they share similar philosophical approaches in the application of intensive behavioral interventions.

 This guide is provided to assist caregivers in their decision-making process.